ryanmab/ring-client/README.md

 let client = Client::new("Home Automation", "mock-system-id", OperatingSystem::Ios);

-// For berevity, a Refresh Token is being used here.
+// For brevity, a Refresh Token is being used here.
 However, the client can also
 // be authenticated using a username and password.
 //
 // See `Client::login` for more information.